patrickbwarren/transam-triton/EMULATOR.md

 0F34  06 08     MVI     B,08    ; bits 2 and 3 of port C will be 1 and 0 respectively
 0F36  CD 63 0F  CALL    0F63    ; call to write byte in A to EPROM
-0F39  DB FE     IN      FE      ; fetch upper 4 bits from 8255 port C 0F3B  A7        ANA     A       ; set sign flag = bit 7 of A (write pulse)
+0F39  DB FE     IN      FE      ; fetch upper 4 bits from 8255 port C 0F3B  A7        ANA     A       ; set sign flag = bit 7 of A (program pulse)
-0F3C  FA 39 0F  JM      0F39    ; loop back if sign flag set (write pulse not finished) 0F3F  79        MOV     A,C     ; copy number of remaining write cycles in C into A 0F40  FE 01     CPI     01      ; are we at the final write cycle?
+0F3C  FA 39 0F  JM      0F39    ; loop back if sign flag set (program pulse not finished) 0F3F  79        MOV     A,C     ; copy number of remaining write cycles in C into A 0F40  FE 01     CPI     01      ; are we at the final write cycle?
 0F42  C2 4C 0F  JNZ     0F4C    ; if not, skip the read test